andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ## IDEAS LEGACY - (DOMAIN VISION STATEMENT++, multiple models of the same thing, actors coming together, process-centric, etc.)

+@andrewharmellaw - It feels like we could drop this entire section to save time.
+If any elements are key points we don't want to drop we could re-home them.

 ---